daskeyboard/daskeyboard-applet--stand-up-reminder/README.md

 Installation, configuration and uninstallation of applets is done within the Q Desktop application (https://www.daskeyboard.io/get-started/software/)

-## Run Test
+## Test.js File
-To run the test file use the following command: `yarn test`.
+The test.js file is not finished.

 ## Docs & Contribute